TigreGotico/tg_llm/README.md

    def handle_intent(self, message):
        # thing.intent is a regular OVOS intent
        # thing.steps file is executed with data returned by this handler
-       text = "this will be sent to the LLM .steps file" data = {}
+       prompt = "this will be sent to the LLM .steps file" data = {}
-       return text, data
+       return prompt, data
 ```

 TODO - implement example